k78ma/quartz/content/ML/Perceptron Convergence Theorem.md

 ---
-title: "Perceptron Convergence Theorem"
+title: Perceptron Convergence Theorem
+tags:
-tag: ml
+  - ml
 date: 2023-06-25
-alias:
+aliases:
 ---
 If training data $D_n$ is linearly separable, then the [Perceptron](Perceptron.md) algorithm is guaranteed to find a linear separator.

 >[!note] Perceptron Convergence Theorem